Moscow denies Russian diplomat said Assad ready to step down

-MOSCOW (Reuters) - The Russian Foreign Ministry denied a Saudi Arabian newspaper report on Tuesday that cited Russian Deputy Foreign Minister Mikhail Bogdanov as saying Syrian President Bashar al-Assad was ready to step down.
+MOSCOW (Reuters) - The Russian Foreign Ministry denied a Saudi Arabian newspaper report on Tuesday that cited Russian Deputy Foreign Minister Mikhail Bogdanov as saying Syrian President Bashar al-Assad was ready to step down, state-run news agency RIA reported.

+“Mikhail Bogdanov gave no interview to the Saudi newspaper al-Watan,” RIA cited an unnamed source in the Foreign Ministry’s press department as saying.

+It said Bogdanov had not given an interview to the paper by phone or in person.

-Saudi daily al-Watan reported that Bogdanov, who is also President Vladimir Putin’s special envoy for Middle East affairs, said in a telephone interview that Assad had agreed to step down, but gave no details.
+Watan, which said it spoke to Bogdanov in a phone interview, reported him as saying that Assad had agreed to step down, but it gave no further details.

-“We would like to point out that this report does not correspond with reality, and the Russian special envoy gave no such interview,” Foreign Ministry spokeswoman Maria Zakharova said in a statement.

 The newspaper did not say when the interview took place and the only direct quotes it attributed to Bogdanov were on the subject of Russia’s position on the crisis.

-Zakharova said that Syria “is becoming the subject of a propaganda war” and that some media had disseminated “blatant disinformation”.
+The Russian Foreign Ministry declined immediate comment to Reuters, asking for a written request.

 Russia has shielded Assad from pressure by joining China in blocking three Western-backed U.N.
-Security Council resolutions including one last month that would have threatened Syria’s government with sanctions.
+Security Council resolutions aimed to end 17 months of bloodshed, including one last month that would have threatened Syria’s government with sanctions.

 Additional reporting by Sami Aboudi and Angus McDowall; Writing by Steve Gutterman; Editing by Angus MacSwan